nijorjs/nijor-template-website/README.md

 ```Javascript
 npm start
 ```
-Start the development compiler in another terminal. his will restart the compiler after any changes in .nijor and .js files
+Start the development compiler in another terminal.
+This will restart the compiler after any changes in .nijor and .js files
 ```Javascript
 npm run dev
 ```